beeware/briefcase/docs/tutorials/tutorial-1.rst

 Tutorial 1- Toga Hello, World
 =============================

-In this tutorial you will create a simple ios application using toga framework.
+In this tutorial you will create a simple application using toga framework.

-Update your ios project
+Update your iOS project
 -----------------------

 In this step we assume that you followed the :doc:`previous tutorial <tutorial-0>`.
 First at all, you can clean your previous app